 Sizers are extremely useful in determining your final breast size and help eliminate uncertainty and anxiety.
-Dr. Vennemeyer and Dr. Loftus recommend bringing two tight sports bras to your breast augmentation consultation so that you can use implant sizers to determine the volume of breast implants that will give you your desired results.
+Dr. Loftus recommends bringing two tight sports bras to your breast augmentation consultation so that you can use implant sizers to determine the volume of breast implants that will give you your desired results.
 Your plastic surgeon should offer guidance on breast augmentation implant size, but you should play a role in making the final decision.
 Beware surgeons who decide upon your implant size with little or no input from you.
 And be wary of surgeons who state they can confidently select implant size based on your desired cup size.

 Additional Tips in Size Selection